-Metal Mining Consultants Inc. (MMC) has prepared this Technical Report on the La Mina property deposits, located in the Department of Antioquia, Republic of Colombia, South America.
-Bellhaven Copper & Gold Inc. ("Bellhaven") through its wholly-owned Colombian subsidiary Aurum Exploration Inc. Colombia ("Aurum").
-The purpose of this report is to provide an updated National Instrument 43-101 mineral resource estimate for La Mina gold project which includes the La Cantera and Middle Zone gold-copper porphyry deposits.
+Scott Wilson ("Mr. Wilson") of Metal Mining Consultants Inc. ("MMC") and Mr. Mauricio Castañeda ("Mr. Castañeda") have prepared this Technical Report on the La Mina property deposits, located in the Department of Antioquia, Republic of Colombia, South America.
+Mr. Wilson and Mr. Castañeda were retained by GoldMining Inc. to prepare an Independent Technical Report on the La Mina Project (the "Project"), Department of Antioquia (Province), Colombia, compliant to Canadian National Instrument (NI) 43-101.
+GoldMining owns two concessions comprising the project through its indirect wholly owned subsidiaries Bellhaven Exploraciones and La Mina Fredonia S.A.S.
+The purpose of this report is to provide a National Instrument 43-101 mineral resource estimate for La Mina gold project which includes the La Cantera and Middle Zone gold-copper porphyry deposits.
+Additionally, the La Garrucha exploration deposit is described in this report although no mineral resource estimate has been calculated for this deposit.

-This is a Technical Report that updates the resources occurring in two areas: La Cantera and the Middle Zone.
-The effective date of the La Mina database on which the resource was estimated is July 1, 2016.
-The effective date of this Technical Report for the La Mina resource is October 24, 2016.
+This is a Technical Report that includes estimates of resources occurring in two areas: La Cantera and the Middle Zone.
+The effective date of this Technical Report for the La Mina resource contained herein is July 6, 2021.

-This Technical Report documents a mineral resource statement for the La Mina Project prepared by MMC.
+This Technical Report documents a mineral resource statement for the La Mina Project prepared by Mr. Wilson and Mr. Castañeda.
 The report has been prepared according to the guidelines of the Canadian Securities Administrators' National Instrument 43-101 and Form 43-101F1, while the mineral resource statement reported herein has been prepared in conformity with generally accepted CIM "Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines."